 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include alterations to affect the current layout and the installation of patio doors to the rear.
-Unfortunately without the benefit of plans showing the original layout detailed comment cannot be made.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the addition of a conservatory.
+Unfortunately without the benefit of original plans showing the layout, detailed comment with regard to alterations cannot be made.